mui/material-ui/docs/src/pages/careers/design-engineer.md

 # Design Engineer

-<p class="description">You will breadth to design, concept, prototype, and build new experiences for our products.</p>
+<p class="description">You will focus on design to implement great product experiences.</p>

 ## Details of the Role